norwegiancyberrange/cyberpi/README.md

 $ ansible-playbook argonone.yml
 ```

-### 7. Setup the kiosk
+### 7. Setup the pseudo-kiosk

 This is the main part.
-Use the kitteh.yml playbook to set up Chromium in kiosk mode and make it autostart:
+Use the cyberpi.yml playbook to set up Chromium in fullscreen mode and make it autostart:

 ```
 $ ansible-playbook cyberpi.yml
 ```

 This does the following:
-- set HDMI modes
 - install unclutter, MS core fonts, chromium-browser and various other required packages
 - disable screensaver
+- install xrdp
 - configure Chromium autostart

 The playbook checks if X environment needs to be restarted if you changed the chrome_url variable.
-After changing HDMI modes the Pi will reboot.

 ### 8. Get info (optional)